sderev/shellgenius/README.md

 # ShellGenius

-ShellGenius is a CLI app designed to simplify your command line experience.
-By converting natural language descriptions into shell commands, it streamlines your workflow and makes complex tasks accessible to both beginners and experienced users.
+ShellGenius is a CLI tool designed to simplify your command-line experience.
+You describe a task, and it converts it into a shell command.